mattrose/thoughts/README.md

 * POSIX coreutils
 * Git

-*Note:  Portability is a major priority.
+*Note:  Portability is the primary priority.
 Please open an issue if you experience any incorrect behavior on your system.*

 ## Install
 *Download the most recent release from [here](https://github.com/marenbeam/thoughts/releases). `master` is used for development, and is sometimes broken.*

 Install from any reasonable location with `./install.sh`.
-The install script is brittle, but simple.
+The installer is brittle, but simple.
 If it's misbehaving, don't be afraid to peek at the source.

 *thoughts* can be installed on multiple computers, all updating the same remote `thoughts.html`.
 The installer doesn't handle this natively, but it's not too hard to set up.